Alfresco/docs-alfresco/federation-services/latest/using/index.md

 This task will have some different behaviour depending on your operating system.
 In a POSIX environment (macOS or Linux) permissions may be added as the field `document.permissions` with the permissions in a semicolon(;) delimited list, if any exist.

-If the filesystem supplies an owner, it will be added as **simflofy.owner**
+If the filesystem supplies an owner, it will be added as `simflofy.owner`.

 Additionally, simflofy will create a permission map of the principals and their permissions.
-It will set is as the **originalPermissions** field, so
+It will set is as the **originalPermissions** field:

 ```text
 Map<String, Set<String>> permissions = new Map<>();